yona-lang/homepage/docs/syntax.md

 Packages are logical units for organizing modules.
 Modules stored in packages must follow a folder structure which is exactly the same as the package path.

 ### Records
-New data structures in Yatta can be implemented simply by using tuples.
+New data structures in Yona can be implemented simply by using tuples.
 However, as tuples grow in number of elements, it may become useful to name those elements rather than always matching on a particular n-th element.
-To do so, Yatta provides `records`.
+To do so, Yona provides `records`.

 Records are essentially named tuples with names for each element and can be used to refer to a particular element by that name.
 Records exist within the scope of a module and cannot be imported by or exported to other modules.
 Modules are meant to provide an interface via functions alone.